ThKrypt/QualCoder/01-Introduction.md

 Open the unpacked folder "QualCoder-master", then open the inner folder "qualcoder" and make a shortcut of the file "qualcoder.py" on the desktop - for easier access.
 This file is the starting file for running software.

 The software is written in Python and does not have an exe file for Windows.
 Download and install the Python programming language.
 The minimum version is 3.6.
 Newer is better, e.g. 3.8.7 (https://www.python.org/downloads/release/python-387/).
-Download the file (at the bottom of the web site) "Windows installer (64-bit)" (or 32-bit if you have an older system) and install Python.
+Download the file (at the bottom of the web site) "Windows installer (64-bit)" and install Python.

 IMORTANT: in the first window of the python installation mark the option "Add Python 3.8 to PATH" - it makes the last step easier.

 Install extra modules to Python.
 Type the letters "cmd" in the Windows Start searching engine, and click on the black software "cmd.exe" - this is the command console for Windows.
 In the console paste, using the right-click context menu (ctrl+v does not work) the following:

-`py -m pip install wheel pyqt5 lxml Pillow ebooklib ply chardet pdfminer.six openpyxl SpeechRecognition`
+`py -m pip install wheel pyqt5 lxml Pillow ebooklib ply chardet pdfminer.six openpyxl pydub SpeechRecognition`

 Then click enter.
 Wait, until all modules are installed (the command phrase should be again visible: "C:\Users[Your Windows account name]> or similar).